12 fallacies that should be avoided when constructing arguments

 Most of the time, what we mean is the causality effect.
 To solve this issue, we should use “statistically significant” instead of only “significant” in the sentence.

-Hence, the sentence should be: “The effect of temperature to the surface hardness is statistically significant”.
+Hence, the sentence should be: “The effect of temperature on the surface hardness is statistically significant”.

 Because most of the time this argument is the result from statistical analyses, for example, analysis of variance (ANOVA) method.